aabccd021/tiny-cookie-session/README.md

 # tiny-cookie-session

 **tiny-cookie-session** is a cookie-based session management library that detects session forking.
-When session forking is detected, this library logs out both the attacker and the legitimate user.
+When session forking is detected, this library logs out both the attacker and the user.

 ## Important: Security limitations